Text boxes are interaction objects into which learners can enter text. They are a good way to test learner knowledge and collect information.

 - When you record software simulations, text boxes are inserted automatically whenever you enter a text string.

-Setting Score & Reporting
+Setting Score and Reporting

 For full details, see Question Score & Reporting.